The Church of Jesus Christ of Latter-day Saints in Thailand: Beginnings

-In the early 1850s, President of the Church of Jesus Christ of Latter-day Saints, Brigham Young, sent four missionaries to serve in Siam (Thailand).
+In the early 1850s, church president Brigham Young, sent four missionaries to serve in Siam (Thailand).
 Upon arriving in Calcutta, India in 1853, only two of the four missionaries remained assigned to serve in Siam as a result of challenges due to the war between the Burmese government and the East India Trading Company.
 Elam Luddington and Levi Savage attempted to sail to Siam from Burma, but were forced to return to India when their ship encountered problems.
 They arrived in Burma in August 1853.
 Because Savage was too ill to go to Siam, Luddington arrived in Siam alone on April 6, 1854.
-Luddington's only baptisms were the ship captain, James Trail and his wife, three days after his arrival.
+Luddington's only baptisms were the ship captain, James Trail, and his wife, three days after his arrival.
 Luddington would spend a little over four months in Siam, working only with European residents as he was unable to speak Thai.
 During his service, Luddington was stoned twice and poisoned once.
-Luddington returned to San Francisco on June 27, 1855 due to his lack of success and the language barrier.
+He returned to San Francisco on June 27, 1855, due to his lack of success and the language barrier.